rodio/rodio.github.io/src/content/_index.md

 date_format = "%b %-d, %Y"
 +++

-Hi, I'm ...

-...
-Rodion Borovyk.
-I am interested in software development, art, psychology, aviation, music and many other things.

-I am currently working on my personal projects involving the Rust programming language, WebGPU, OpenStreetMap.
+I am currently working on my personal and open source projects involving the Rust programming language.
 You can find my code on my GitHub and Codeberg.

 I am hoping to add more information about myself here